-We host Second Street and Hope, a ministry which offers meals twice a week as well as tents and other supplies for our homeless neighbors.
+We host Second Street and Hope, a ministry which offers meals twice a week as well as tents and other supplies for our homeless and low income neighbors.

 Our congregation values living out our faith by engaging in a variety of other local missions as well.